mkopylec/session-couchbase-spring-boot-starter/README.md

 Using in-memory HTTP session you can not share session among multiple web applications.
 The session is visible only within a single web application instance and will be destroyed when the web application will be shut down.

-There are no namespaces in the in-memory mode.

 The mode is useful for integration tests when you don't want to communicate with the real Couchbase server instance.

 ## Configuration properties list